craigs40/project1_shay-lev/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name

-Positioning and Floating Elements
+# Positioning and Floating Elements

 This assignment consists of making a clone of a New York Times article page.